Hart family murders: Background

 Jennifer attended Huron High School.
 Sarah attended Ortonville High School in Minnesota.
 The two women attended and began their relationship at Northern State University (NSU); Sarah had initially attended the University of Minnesota for one semester before transferring to NSU, while Jennifer started at Augustana University before transferring in 1999.
 Both women majored in elementary education, with Sarah focusing on special education.
 After Sarah graduated in 2002, Jennifer left the university without graduating.
 In 2005, Sarah asked a local court to have her last name altered to match her partner's.
-The couple went to Connecticut to be married in 2009; at the time same-sex marriage was not legal in every U.S. state.
+The couple went to Connecticut to be married in 2009; at the time same-sex marriage in the United States was legal only in Connecticut and Massachusetts.

 On Facebook, Jennifer stated that the women were initially closeted when they lived in South Dakota, and that when they decided to come out they lost friends.
 They moved to Alexandria, Minnesota, in 2004, where both women worked at a Herberger's store.
 In the new location, they made a choice to be open about their relationship.
 Jennifer worked miscellaneous jobs until she became a stay-at-home mom in 2006, while Sarah became a manager at Herberger's.
 After a period of living in West Linn, Oregon, the Harts moved to an unincorporated area near Woodland, Washington; Sarah became a manager at a Kohl's in Hazel Dell.
 The couple were living near Woodland at the time of the murders.

 The Harts received funds from the state of Texas, covering their six adopted children, which accounted for almost 50% of the family's income.
 Members of Jennifer's and Sarah's families stated that the two women distanced themselves from them, although both families were accepting of their sexual orientation.
 Jennifer estranged herself from her father after 2001.
 State government reports stated that the couple cut off contact with their relatives because of criticism about their parenting.